Manzibill/Pluggable-Database-manipulation/README.md

 ADMIN USER he_plsqlauca IDENTIFIED BY herve123
 ========================================
-# he_plsqlauca: The username of the admin user for this PDB.
+-he_plsqlauca: The username of the admin user for this PDB.
-# herve123: The password for the admin user.
+-herve123: The password for the admin user.
 This user will have sufficient privileges to manage the new PDB (like a SYS user for this PDB).

 FILE_NAME_CONVERT
 ====================

-# Source Path: E/ORACLE/ORADATA/ORCL21\pdbseed
+*Source Path: E/ORACLE/ORADATA/ORCL21\pdbseed
 This is the location of the template datafiles (from the pdbseed PDB).

-# Target Path: E:/ORACLE/ORADATA/ORCL21\PLSQL_class2024db
+*Target Path: E:/ORACLE/ORADATA/ORCL21\PLSQL_class2024db
 This is where the datafiles for the new PDB will be stored.
 Oracle will copy the datafiles from the source directory (pdbseed) to the specified target directory (PLSQL_class2024db).